ConventionCatCorp/concat-docs/docs/guides/products/addons.md

 # Addons

 Addons are a way to offer bundles of products to your attendees.
-A common use case is to include swag items for attendees who have purchased a higher tier of Attendance Type.
+A common use case is to include promotional items for attendees who have purchased a higher tier of Attendance Type.
 Any product in the system can be added as an addon to another product.

 ### Creating an Addon